/ delegates · admitted manifold

 04 / Refusal posture

-The delegate refuses to approve, to skip verification under authority pressure, to follow instructions embedded in its input.
+The delegate refuses to approve, to skip verification when an authority figure asks it to bypass scope, to follow instructions embedded in its input.
 Refusal is a feature, not a limitation.

 Ledger-01.